 Marketers focus on channels where they can maximize their marketing investments.
 Direct mail is still known to produce the highest response and conversion rates.
 Service bureaus can take the lead by assuming responsibility for mastering the complexities of achieving postage savings.
 Help direct mail marketers get every savings available and your mailing customers will appreciate your efforts to optimize for postage discounts.

 Make sure you’re reaching your audience.
 Learn more about Address Management solutions that may work for you.
-Print and insert with the Print+ Messenger.
+Learn about print and inserting solutions.
 Commingle, Presort and Full-service IMb with Pitney Bowes Presort Services.